 It was at the conclusion of the 1866 A.J.C.
 Autumn Meeting that the great Etienne de Mestre first took Yattendon in hand.
 Given the delicate nature of the horse and his inability to withstand a strenuous preparation, there was much speculation as to whether the softness of the Terrara training ground on the south coast might suit him better.
 W. C. Yuille, who wrote in The Australasian under the nom de plume of ‘Peeping Tom’ speculated that the change of trainer from Jenner to de Mestre was as good as raising Yattendon’s weight for the Melbourne Cup to 10st.
-After a few weeks’ spell, Yattendon was given a light preparation at Terrara before being shipped by steamer to Johnny Cutts’ Newmarket stables.
+After a few weeks of rest, Yattendon was given a light preparation at Terrara before being shipped by steamer to Johnny Cutts’ Newmarket stables.

 The horse did suffer from an affliction of the feet that increasingly was rendering him a day-to-day proposition, although the fact that he was also now the property of a non-racing man exacerbated the issue.
 Still, a spell at Terrara under de Mestre’s watchful eye saw Yattendon return to Randwick in the autumn for a tilt at the Sydney Cup with 9st.
 9lb.
 The impost proved too much and the son of Sir Hercules could only manage fifth in the race won by the three-year-old Fishhook carrying 6st.
 10lb.
-However, lest the public consider Yattendon a light of other days, back to weight-for-age conditions the champion won the All-Aged Stakes on the third day in a canter, only to go down to Fishhook again on the last day in the three-mile Queen’s Plate with 10 st. up.
+However, lest the public think that Yattendon was a light of other days, back to weight-for-age conditions the champion won the All-Aged Stakes on the third day in a canter, only to go down to Fishhook again on the last day in the three-mile Queen’s Plate with 10 st. up.
 It was in May 1867, immediately after the A.J.C.
 Autumn Meeting that Yattendon changed hands yet again, and this time Edward King Cox of the Fernhill Stud was the buyer.